mmontone/neo4cl/README.md

 ### Bolt client

-Beta: it works, but not all functionality is implemented yet.
+Alpha: it works, but not all functionality is implemented yet, and it hasn't been fully production-tested.

-- Successfully completes basic CREATE, MATCH/RETURN and DELETE queries.
-- Packstream implementation is *not* complete.
+Working:

+- Basic authentication.
+- Autocommit transactions.
+- Multi-chunk message parsing.
+    - I.e, it will reassemble multi-chunk messages _received from_ the server in response to queries.
 - Lisp -> Packstream implementation:
     - `nil` -> `Null`
     - `Boolean`